awslabs/mountpoint-s3/doc/SEMANTICS.md

   then mounting your bucket would give a file system with a `blue` directory, containing the file `image.jpg`.
 The `blue` object will not be accessible.
 Deleting the key `blue/image.jpg` will remove the `blue` directory, and cause the `blue` file to become visible.

-We test Mountpoint for Amazon S3 against these restrictions using a [reference model](https://github.com/awslabs/mountpoint-s3/blob/0ca2c771237032040bd1ec9405f5ed0ffa5d2eb9/s3-file-connector/tests/reftests/reference.rs#L121) that programmatically encodes the expected mapping between S3 objects and file system structure.
+We test Mountpoint against these restrictions using a [reference model](https://github.com/awslabs/mountpoint-s3/blob/main/mountpoint-s3/tests/reftests/reference.rs) that programmatically encodes the expected mapping between S3 objects and file system structure.

 Windows-style path delimiters (`\`) are not supported.

-## Operations on files and directories

-Mountpoint for Amazon S3 intentionally does not support all POSIX file system operations.
-This section describes the intended behavior of file operations against Mountpoint for Amazon S3 mounts.

 ### File operations

 #### Reads

 Basic read-only operations are fully supported, including both sequential and random reads:
-* `open`, `openat`, a file can be opened in read-write mode (`O_RDWR`) but you can't both read and write to the same file descriptor
+* `open`, `openat`.
+A file can be opened in read-write mode (`O_RDWR`), but you cannot both read and write to the same file descriptor even in this mode.
 * `read`, `readv`, `pread`, `preadv`
 * `lseek`
 * `close`

 #### Writes

-Mountpoint for Amazon S3 supports sequential write operations (through `write`, `writev`, `pwrite`, `pwritev`), but with some limitations:
+Mountpoint supports sequential write operations (through `write`, `writev`, `pwrite`, `pwritev`), but with some limitations:

-* Writes will only be supported to new files, and must be done sequentially.
+* Writes are only supported to new files, and must be done sequentially.
-* Modifying existing files will not be supported.
+* Modifying existing files is not supported.
-* Truncation will not be supported.
+* Truncation is not supported.

 Synchronization operations (`fsync`, `fdatasync`) complete the upload of the object to S3 and disallow further writes.

-Space allocation (`fallocate`, `posix_fallocate`) are not supported.
+Space allocation operations (`fallocate`, `posix_fallocate`) are not supported.

 Changing last access and modification times (`utime`) is supported only on files that are being written.